Mexican Lasagna Bowls

 • Swap the protein – Use ground beef, turkey, chicken, pork, or even shredded steak.
 Vegetarian?
 Try black soy beans, tofu crumbles, or a mix of beans and sautéed veggies.

-• Switch up the beans – If you’re not low carb, canned black beans, pinto beans, or refried beans all work.
-For low carb, stick with black soy beans or skip them entirely and just add more meat or veggies.
+• Switch up the beans – If you’re not watching carbs, canned black beans, pinto beans, or refried beans all work.
+For keto, stick with black soy beans or skip them entirely and just add more meat or veggies.

-• Change the tortillas – Use any low carb tortillas you like—almond flour, egg white, or cheese-based wraps all work.
-For a noodle version, hearts of palm lasagna sheets are a great low carb option.
+• Change the tortillas – Use any low-carb tortillas you like (almond flour, egg white, or cheese-based wraps all work).
+For a noodle version, hearts of palm lasagna sheets are a great option too.

 • Add more sauce – Drizzle extra enchilada sauce or even salsa between layers for more moisture and flavor.
 A mix of red and green enchilada sauces makes it even better.